 My favorite quote that I will take away from this interview with Calum Chace is:

 “This is the century of two singularities and we have to get both of them right!”

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation or become a patron on Patreon.

 Who is Calum Chace?

-Calum is co-author of The Internet Start-Up Bible, a business best-seller published by Random House in 2000.
-He is a regular speaker on artificial intelligence and related technologies, and runs a blog on the subject at www.pandoras-brain.com
+Calum is a co-author of The Internet Start-Up Bible, a business best-seller published by Random House in 2000.
+He is a regular speaker on artificial intelligence and related technologies and runs a blog on the subject at www.pandoras-brain.com

 Calum Chace lives in London and Sussex (England) with his partner, a director of a design school, and their daughter.
 He studied philosophy at Oxford University, where he discovered that the science fiction he had been reading since early boyhood is actually philosophy in fancy dress.